vishaljansari/DuplicateDetector-SHA256CryptoHash/README.md

 ▸ Traverses all sub-directories
 ▸ Prints out all filenames (full-path) that are duplicates of each other.

+# How to Run ?
+1) First, clone this repository to your appropriate directory.
+2) Make sure you have a latest Node.JS installed on the system.
+3) Go till the root directory ./DuplicateDetector-SHA256CryptoHash in command prompt and type npm install --save to install all required npm modules.
+4) Now, enter  node duplicate-search.js ./duplicate-search to get the duplicates of directories in treeview.

 ▸ Documentation: https://nodejs.org/api/crypto.html#crypto_class_hash

 ▸ source :  http://www.xorbin.com/tools/sha256-hash-calculator